Radiotherapy for pain in the bone

 The position that you are in for this scan is the same position that you will be in for your treatment.
 Let a member of the team know if you are struggling to maintain this position as it can be more difficult to change once the scan has been completed.

 To have the treatment you lie on the radiotherapy couch.
-The therapy radiographers will help you to get into the right position.
+The therapeutic radiographers will help you to get into the right position.

 Once you are in the right position the radiographers leave you alone in the room while you have the treatment.
 This is so they are not exposed to radiation.
 You will be alone for a few minutes.
 They can see and hear you the whole time.